List of number-one singles of 2007 (Canada)

-From January 2007 to May 2007, the number-one singles in Canada were compiled by the American-based music sales tracking company, Nielsen SoundScan.
-The chart was compiled every Wednesday, and was published by Jam!
-Canoe on Thursdays.
-On March 31, 2007, Billboard magazine created the Canadian Hot 100, a chart specifically designed for Canada and the first Hot 100 chart that Billboard created for a country outside the United States.
+From January 2007 to May 2007, the number-one singles in Canada were compiled by the American-based music sales tracking company Nielsen SoundScan.
+The Canadian Singles Chart, which tracked physical single sales, was compiled every Wednesday by Jam!
+Canoe and published on Thursdays.
+The Canadian Digital Song Sales chart, which tracked digital single sales, was compiled and published weekly by Billboard magazine.
+On March 31, 2007, Billboard created the Canadian Hot 100, a chart specifically designed for Canada and the first Hot 100 chart that Billboard created for a country outside the United States.
 The chart was made available for the first time via Billboard online services on June 7, 2007, and it served as the successor to the Canadian Digital Song Sales Chart.

-Canadian Singles Chart: January 2007 – May 2007
+Canadian Singles Chart/Canadian Digital Song Sales: January 2007 – May 2007

 U2's "The Saints Are Coming" spent 3 weeks at number-one, where it was then replaced by the band's "Window in the Skies", which spent another 8 weeks at number-one.

 Thirty Seconds to Mars' "The Kill" reached number-one for two weeks in March.

 Nine Inch Nails' "Survivalism" was number-one for 5 weeks, before the Canadian Singles Chart was replaced with the Canadian Hot 100.

-The following lists the number-one best-selling singles in Canada in 2007 published in Billboard magazine under the Hits of the World section.
-Only songs released as physical singles qualified for this chart during this time.
-During this period, the singles market in Canada was very limited in both scope and availability, and in many cases, these songs received little or no radio support.
-For tracks other than those by American Idol or Canadian Idol winners, sales were likely to be less than 1,000 per week.
-Nevertheless, this was the only singles chart Canadians had until June 2007, when the Canadian Hot 100 was made available to the public, succeeding the Canadian Digital Song Sales Chart.
+The following lists the number-one best-selling singles in Canada in 2007, both on the Canadian Singles Chart and on the Canadian Digital Song Sales chart.
+Only songs released as physical singles qualified to chart on the Canadian Singles Chart, while the Canadian Digital Song Sales chart only tracked the sale of digital singles.
+During this period, the physical singles market in Canada was very limited in both scope and availability, and in many cases, songs on the Canadian Singles Chart received little or no radio support.
+For tracks other than those by American Idol or Canadian Idol winners, sales on the Canadian Singles Chart were likely to be less than 1,000 per week, considerably lower than sales on the Canadian Digital Song Sales chart.
+These two charts were the only singles charts Canadians had until June 2007, when the Canadian Hot 100 was made available to the public, succeeding the Canadian Digital Song Sales Chart.

 Note that Billboard publishes charts with an issue date approximately 7–10 days in advance.